-1 other community-integrated residential situations; 2 persons 65 years of age and older who are in need, on an ongoing or frequent basis, of health (i) 3 services, personal assistance, and other supportive services necessary to meet their needs of daily living and 4 to maintain the persons in personal or other community-integrated residential situations; or 5 (j) persons 18 years of age and older with chronic mental illness who are in need, on an ongoing 6 or frequent basis, of specialized health services and other supportive services necessary to meet their needs of 7 daily living and to maintain the persons in personal or other community-integrated residential situations.
-8 (8) For each authorized program of home and community-based services, the department shall set 9 limits on overall expenditures and enrollment and limit expenditures as necessary to conform with the 10 requirements of section 1915 of Title XIX of the Social Security Act, 42 U.S.C.
-1396n, and the conditions placed 11 upon approval of a program authorized through a waiver of federal law by the U.S. department of health and 12 human services.
-13 (9) A home and community-based services program may include any of the following categories of 14 services as determined by the department to be appropriate for the population or populations to be served and 15 as approved by the U.S. department of health and human services: 16 (a) case management services; 17 homemaker services; (b)
+- (j) persons 18 years of age and older with chronic mental illness who are in need, on an ongoing or frequent basis, of specialized health services and other supportive services necessary to meet their needs of daily living and to maintain the persons in personal or other community-integrated residential situations.

+- (8) For each authorized program of home and community-based services, the department shall set limits on overall expenditures and enrollment and limit expenditures as necessary to conform with the requirements of section 1915 of Title XIX of the Social Security Act, 42 U.S.C.
+1396n, and the conditions placed upon approval of a program authorized through a waiver of federal law by the U.S. department of health and human services.

+- A home and community-based services program may include any of the following categories of (9)services as determined by the department to be appropriate for the population or populations to be served and as approved by the U.S. department of health and human services:

+- (a) case management services;

+- 17 homemaker services; (b)

-- 18 home health aide services; (c)
+- (c) home health aide services;

 - 19 (d) personal care services;

-- 20 (e) adult day health services;
+- 20 adult day health services; (e)

 - 21 (f) habilitation services;

 - 22 (g) respite care services; and

-- 23 (h) other cost-effective services appropriate for maintaining the health and well-being of persons

-24 and to avoid institutionalization of persons.
+- (h) other cost-effective services appropriate for maintaining the health and well-being of persons and to avoid institutionalization of persons.

-25 (10)Subject to the approval of the U.S. department of health and human services, the department 26 may establish appropriate programs of home and community-based services under this section in conjunction with programs that have limited pools of providers or with managed care arrangements, as implemented 27 28 through 53-6-116 and as authorized under section 1915 of Title XIX of the Social Security Act, 42 U.S.C.
+- (10)Subject to the approval of the U.S. department of health and human services, the department may establish appropriate programs of home and community-based services under this section in conjunction with programs that have limited pools of providers or with managed care arrangements, as implemented through 53-6-116 and as authorized under section 1915 of Title XIX of the Social Security Act, 42 U.S.C.